fraunhofer-igd-iva/create-nxtstart-app/src/pagesRouterTemplates/general/README.md

 - If you selected Prisma, refer to the corresponding section of this README before running your app.
 - Run the project using `yarn run dev` (or `npm run dev` for npm) from the project root.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `pages/api/hello.ts`.
+The `pages/api` directory is mapped to `/api/*`.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
-See [Routing Fundamentals](https://nextjs.org/docs/app/building-your-application/routing) to learn about the different ways the app router works.
-Api endpoints are located in `app/api/*` using `route.ts` files nested in folders that represent the path of the URL.
 - Nxtstart creates a `/nxtstart.config.json` file in the project root.
 This file contains the preinstalled examples and can be removed once you don't want to use the default landing page and default NavBar tabs.
-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 # Package specific information